 An officer shall not be any member who is on probation or deemed unworthy by the Faculty Advisor(s).

 Article VI.
 Duties of Officers

-The duties of President of the Student Members of the American Chemical Society shall be:
+The duties of the Co-Presidents of the Student Members of the American Chemical Society shall be:

 - To preside over all regular and special meetings of the organization and council;

 - To call meetings when necessary;